Our top 10 tips for ensuring your business is protected.

 9. Why take the risk?

 Risk management is simply about being prepared.
 It is far better to identify the problem before it finds you.
 Time and energy spent on implementing a risk management program now can help protect your business in the future.
 Risk management has become a fundamental requirement of good management in every aspect of all business and is practiced at all levels.
 Effective risk management can help to reduce exposure to preventable losses and can result in lower insurance premiums.
-Risk management advisers, working alongside a good insurance broker, can provide services such property control risk surveys, business continuity planning and health & safety audits.
+Risk management advisors, working alongside a good insurance broker, can provide services such property control risk surveys, business continuity planning and health & safety audits.
 Risk management - it’s just smart business.

-10. Taking it personally.
+10. Taking it personally

 Running a business is becoming increasingly complex, compounded by extra regulation, advances in employment legislation, new laws and a growing compensation and blame culture.
 If a senior person makes a decision that results in a loss either for their business or a third party, i.e. a client, then that person can be held personally and legally liable.
-Directors and officers (D&O) cover is essential for any organisation as it provides cover for directors and senior managers.
+Directors' and officers' (D&O) cover is essential for any organisation as it provides cover for directors and senior managers.
 It will also protect these individuals should a claim be made against them for alleged wrongful acts, such as a breach of trust, neglect, error, breach of duty and misleading statements.

-And one more thing….keep it clean
+And one more thing...keep it clean

 Think of a business with significant environmental exposures.
 What comes to mind?
 Most people think of a large manufacturing, mining or petroleum operation, but these are not the only industries at risk for environmental liability losses.
 Many businesses have to dispose of waste that has the potential to be environmentally damaging, such as dry cleaners, hairdressers, restaurants and garages.
 It is important to perform a comprehensive risk analysis to determine your own level of exposure.
-Keep in mind that because most commercial insurance policies contain pollution exclusions, unless you carry environmental insurance, you may be uninsured against significant environmental loss exposures.
+Keep in mind that because most commercial insurance policies contain pollution exclusions, unless you carry environmental liability insurance, you may be uninsured against significant environmental loss exposures.

 *Source: The Management File, Top 10 Threats to Small Businesses, Zywave 2012.